sythanhho/quotes/index.md

 > - Henry David Thoreau
 >"The price of anything is the amount of life you exchange for it."
 > - Eleanor Roosevelt
 >"You must do the things you think you cannot do."
+> - Rumi
+>"The cure for pain is in the pain."